Evo Morales and the Catholic Church: Call to stop having Catholic feast days as national holidays

 While the education reform controversy was ongoing, then-Senator Antonio Peredo joined with other members of Morales' Movimiento al Socialismo in the Bolivian Parliament to call for an end to recognizing Catholic feast days such as Corpus Christi and All Saints Day as national holidays.
 The suggested policy was to only recognize Holy Week and Christmas.
 For the nationally recognized holidays to change, the policy would need to have been approved by the full Parliament.
 The holidays were not dropped.

 Catholic view on Constitutional reform

 On January 18, 2007, Fr.
-Freddy del Villar, Vicar General of the Coroicu Diocese in Bolivia, said that the Catholic Church was keeping observant concerning the socialist Morales government and was still reserving judgment on the upcoming revision to the Bolivian Constitution.
-Though the Church was concerned, it remained confident about the improved constitution being prepared by the Morales administration.
-Fr. del Villar declared that with factions in Bolivia seemingly attempting to chip away at the unity of Bolivia, the Church played a role in maintaining said unity.
+Freddy del Villar, Vicar General of the Coroicu Diocese in Bolivia, said that the Catholic Church was being observant concerning the socialist Morales government and was still reserving judgment on the upcoming revision to the Bolivian Constitution.
+Though the Church was concerned, it remained confident about the improved constitution being prepared by the Morales administration. del Villar declared that with factions in Bolivia seemingly attempting to chip away at the unity of Bolivia, the Church played a role in maintaining said unity.